mt-support/tribe-ext-custom-all-events-url/readme.txt

 == Description ==

-Allows the definition a custom URL for the 'All Events' link.
+Allows the definition of a custom URL for the 'All Events' link.
 The setting can be found under Events > Settings > General tab

 == Installation ==